 Ammunition – a word filled with mystery.
 When I began my journey into firearms, this subject and the overwhelming confusion that it created was almost enough to stop me in my tracks!
 I am one of those people that just dives in and consumes information relentlessly until I capture from it what I need, and I was beyond confused.

 What I have come to understand is that it IS confusing!
-As a woman, I am not incapable, in any sense of the word, of figuring it out, (which was what I started thinking when I began researching ammunition!) what I am however is practical.
+As a woman, I am not incapable, in any sense of the word, of figuring it out, (which I thought when I began researching ammunition!).
+However, I am practical.
 I want to know what I need to know and what it means for me, for my firearms and for my safety.
 I will try here to demystify and bring into clarity, the basics of what you need to know in regard to defensive ammunition, .380, 9mm, .38 Special, .357 Magnum, .40, .45 calibers.

 Let’s start with some basics